 After Exposure of an Impacted Tooth

 Swelling is a normal occurrence after surgery.
-To minimize swelling, apply an ice pack or cold compress on the cheek in the area of surgery.
-Apply the ice alternating 20 minutes on / 20 minutes off until bedtime.
+If instructed, apply an ice pack or an unopened bag of frozen peas or corn near the area of surgery.
+Apply the ice 20 minutes on / 20 minutes off until bedtime.

-Your doctor has prescribed the appropriate medications for you based on your surgical procedure.
+Your doctor has prescribed the appropriate medications for you based on your surgical procedure and medical condition.
 Please follow the instructions as written on the bottle.
-If you have any questions or experience any untoward side effects, please contact our office.
+If you have any questions or experience any untoward side effects, contact our office.

-Good oral hygiene is essential to good healing.
-Clean your mouth thoroughly after each meal beginning the day after surgery.
-Brush your teeth as best you can.
-Rinse with warm salt water (1/2 teaspoon of salt in a cup of warm water) four to six times a day.
-Continue this procedure until your post-operative visit.
+Oral cleanliness is essential to good healing.
+Clean your mouth thoroughly after each meal, beginning the day after surgery.
+Brush your teeth normally if possible.
+Avoid brushing around the exposed tooth so you do not disturb the gold chain.
+In addition, rinse with warm salt water (1 teaspoon of salt in a cup of warm water) at least six times a day.
+Continue this procedure until healing is complete.